πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 }

-Picking the threshold: a fixed 128 is often fine, but Otsu's method chooses it automatically using the histogram.
+Picking a threshold: a fixed value of 128 is often fine, but Otsu's method picks one automatically from the histogram.

 Convolution (blur / sharpen)

-A convolution multiplies each pixel by a kernel (weight grid) together with its neighbors and sums them up.
-This is the foundation of image filters.
+A convolution multiplies each pixel and its neighbors by a kernel (a grid of weights) and sums the results.
+It's the foundation of nearly every image filter.

 Box blur (3Γ—3 mean)